-Chipper Jones net worth and salary: Chipper Jones is an American retired professional baseball player who has a net worth of $110 million dollars.
+Chipper Jones is a retired American professional baseball player who has a net worth of $90 million.
 Chipper served as the primary third baseman for the Atlanta Braves from 1995 to 2012.
 An eight-time All-Star, he won the 1999 National League MVP Award and two Silver Slugger Awards.
 Among his other achievements, Jones has the most career RBIs of any third baseman.
 He holds the record for most RBIs for a third baseman and is second on the all-time switch hitters RBI list.
 His #10 was retired by the Atlanta Braves and was inducted into the team's Hall of Fame.

 During his MLB career, Chipper Jones earned $168 million in salary alone.
 He earned millions more from endorsements.